Here are pictures

 Ann

-welcome.
-Dracs and I promptly walked all over her to let her know
+always welcome.
+Dracs and I promptly walked all over her to

-we were pleased to see her.
-She looked a bit bemused, but I think
+let her know we were pleased to see her.
+She looked a bit bemused,

-she liked it really.
-I can't understand why people yelp every
+but I think she liked it really.
+I can't understand why people

 Mon